How is kidney cancer diagnosed?

-If symptoms and/or the results of the physical exam suggest kidney cancer might be present, more tests will probably be done.
-These might include imaging tests and/or lab tests.
+If symptoms or the results of the physical exam suggest you might have kidney cancer, more tests will probably be done.
+These might include lab tests and imaging tests.

-Lab tests cannot be used to diagnose kidney cancer, but they can sometimes give the first hint that there may be a kidney problem.
-They are also done to get a sense of a person's overall health and to help tell if cancer may have spread to other areas.
+Lab tests cannot show for sure if a person has kidney cancer, but they can sometimes give the first hint that there may be a kidney problem.
+If cancer has already been diagnosed, they are also done to get a sense of a person’s overall health and to help tell if the cancer might have spread to other areas.
 They also can help show if a person is healthy enough to have an operation.

 Urinalysis (urine testing) is sometimes part of a complete physical exam, but it may not be done as a part of more routine physicals.
 This test may be done if your doctor suspects a kidney problem.

 Microscopic and chemical tests are done on a urine sample to look for small amounts of blood and other substances not seen with the naked eye.
 About half of all patients with renal cell cancer will have blood in their urine.
-If the patient has an urothelial carcinoma (in the renal pelvis, the bladder, or other parts of the urinary tract), sometimes special microscopic examination of urine samples (called urine cytology) will show actual cancer cells in the urine.
+If the patient has transitional cell carcinoma (in the renal pelvis, the ureter, or the bladder), sometimes a special microscopic exam of the urine sample (called urine cytology) will show actual cancer cells in the urine.

 Complete blood count

 The complete blood count (CBC) is a test that measures the amounts of different cells in the blood, such as red blood cells, white blood cells, and platelets.
 This test result is often abnormal in people with renal cell cancer.
 Anemia (having too few red blood cells) is very common.
 Less often, a person may have too many red blood cells (called polycythemia) because the kidney cancer cells make a hormone (erythropoietin) that causes the bone marrow to make more red blood cells.

 Blood counts are also important to make sure a person is healthy enough for surgery.

 Blood chemistry tests